 Accommodating such employees does little or nothing to encourage the accommodated religious practice.
 It is true that other employees might like a reason to demand a day off.
-But becoming a Jehovah's Witness, a Seventh-day Adventist, or an observant Jew comes with many obligations or burdens that far outweigh not working on Saturday-burdens that would often be meaningless apart from the religious faith that gives them meaning.
-Accommodating Small's religious practices will not encourage other employees to join his demanding faith.
+But becoming a Seventh-day Adventist or an observant Jew comes with many obligations or burdens that far outweigh not working on Saturday-burdens that would often be meaningless apart from the religious faith that gives them meaning.
+Accommodating Dalberiste's religious practices will not encourage other employees to join his demanding faith.

-Accommodating Small's religious practice provides incentives as close to neutral as an employer can come.
-It is far more neutral than firing Small for his faith.
+Accommodating Dalberiste's religious practice provides incentives as close to neutral as an employer can come.
+It is far more neutral than firing Dalberiste for his faith.
 Congress acted to implement religiously neutral incentives when it required reasonable accommodation of employees' religious practices.

-2. The Original Public Meaning of the Establishment Clause Casts No Doubt on Reasonable Accommodation.
+2. The Original Public Meaning of the Establishment Clause Casts No Doubt on Reasonable Accommodations.

 Religious exemptions were common in the founding era.
 They were no part of the surviving colonial establishments; the established churches were closely allied with the state and had no need of exemptions.
 Rather, exemptions protected religious minorities.

 They were part of the transition to free exercise and disestablishment.
 Exemptions from military service, swearing oaths, and taxes assessed for the established churches were universal or nearly so, and some colonies enacted exemptions from marriage laws and from removing hats in court.
 Douglas Laycock, Regulatory Exemptions of Religious Behavior and the Original Understanding of the Establishment Clause, 81 Notre Dame L. Rev. 1793, 1803-08 (2006).

-The exemption from military service was controversial and widely debated, and substantial parts of these debates have been preserved.
+The exemption from military service was widely debated, and substantial parts of these debates have been preserved.
 The demand to disestablish the surviving religious establishments was also widely debated.
 But hardly any eighteenth-century Americans suggested that religious exemptions raise establishment issues.
 See id. at 1808-30.
-The only exception that has been found is a single sentence, in a specific context raising issues not present here-issues that the colonies had successfully addressed without eliminating the exemption.4 The
+The only exception that has been found is a single sentence, in a specific context raising issues not present here-issues that the colonies had successfully addressed without eliminating the exemption.3 The original public meaning

-4 The exception is Rep. Jackson's statement in the 1790 debate on the Uniform Militia Act, 1 Stat.
+3 The exception is Rep. Jackson's statement in the 1790 debate on the Uniform Militia Act, 1 Stat.
 271 (1792).
 He said that an exemption from military service, with no requirement for alternative service or payment of a commutation fee, would create such an incentive to become a Quaker that "it would establish the religion of that denomination more effectually than any positive law could any persuasion whatever."
 2 Annals of Cong.
 1822 (Dec.
 22, 1790) (p.1869 in some printings).

 Exemptions that align too closely with secular self interest are indeed a special case.
-From Rhode Island in 1673, to the end of the modern draft in 1973, the solution with respect to military service has been to require alternative service in non-combatant roles or payment of a commutation fee, a special tax, or a substitute.
+From colonial Rhode Island in 1673, to the end of the modern draft in 1973, the solution with respect to military service has been to require alternative service or payment of a commutation fee, a special tax, or a substitute.
 See Laycock, 81 Notre Dame L. Rev. at 1807, 1817-21.
 See also Mark Storslee, Religious Accommodation, the Establishment Clause, and Third-Party Harm, 86 U. Chi.
-L. Rev. 871, 911-15 (2019) (analyzing the Militia Act debate).
-The special original public meaning of the Establishment Clause casts no doubt on religious accommodation.
+L. Rev. 871, 911-15 (2019)

+of the Establishment Clause casts no doubt on religious accommodation.

-3. This Court's Decisions Since HardisonConfirm That the Establishment Clause Allows Reasonable Accommodation.
+3. This Court's Decisions Since Hardison Confirm That the Establishment Clause Allows Reasonable Accommodations.

 Hardison was decided in 1977, at the height of the Lemon era's misapplication of Establishment Clause doctrine.
-The Lemon test called for government neutrality-neither advance nor inhibit religion.
+The Lemon test called for government neutrality-laws that neither advance nor inhibit religion.
 Lemon v.
 Kurtzman, 403 U.S. 602, 612 (1971).
-But under many of the Lemon-era decisions applying that test, neither categories nor incentives were religiously neutral.
+But under many of the Lemon-era decisions applying this test, neither categories nor incentives were religiously neutral.